 26. What is this more primitive and fundamental form of self-consciousness that we derive from somatic proprioception?
 It seems to me to have a tripartite structure.
 In exploring this it will be useful to start with a list of the principal types of proprioceptive information and their physiological sources.
 The following is taken from the general introduction to Bermdez, Marcel and Eilan 1995:

-Information about pressure, temperature and friction from receptors
+Information about pressure, temperature and friction from receptors on the skin and beneath its surface.

-Information about the state of joints from receptors in the joints,
+Information about the state of joints from receptors in the joints, some sensitive to static position, some to dynamic information.

-from pressure on any parts of the body that might be in contact
+Information about balance and posture from the vestibular system in the inner ear; the head/trunk dispositional system; and information from pressure on any parts of the body that might be in contact with a gravity-resisting surface.

-Information about bodily disposition and volume obtained from
+Information about bodily disposition and volume obtained from skin-stretch.
+Information about nutritional and other homeostatic states from receptors in the internal organs.

 Information about muscular fatigue from receptors in the muscles.

-Information about general fatigue from cerebral systems sensitive
+Information about general fatigue from cerebral systems sensitive to blood composition.

 Information about bodily disturbances derived from nociceptors.